If I had to describe Beijing Capital Airlines in one word, it would be ‘horrid’.

 Whilst on-demand was technically available on the flight, the condition of the TVs was so bad that not everyone had this luxury.
 Me included.

-Essentially the touch functionality of the TV was inoperable, and the remote control wasn’t much better.
+Essentially the touch functionality of the TV was inoperable, and the remote control wasn’t any better.

-Despite the air stewardess’s best attempt at resetting my TV twice (which failed both times), my only option was to ‘jump in’ and watch one of the four movies already playing.
+Despite the flight attendant’s best attempt at resetting my TV twice (which failed both times), my only option was to ‘jump in’ and watch one of the four movies already playing.

 A passenger sitting across from me had exactly the same problem.
 Looking around the plane, very few people were operating their TVs.

 It’s clear to me that Beijing Capital Airlines needs a complete refit of its multimedia.
 And if they want to retain customers, they need to do it fast.

 All I can say is thank God I had my Kindle in my carry-on bag.
 Otherwise, that 12 hours would have felt like 112 hours!